SS Libau: Smuggling operation

 Although Casement had been landed by the submarine in Banna Strand that Friday, he was captured and arrested, without ever meeting the Libau.
 Four months later he was tried and convicted of high treason for his involvement in the affair and subsequently executed.
 One of the two cars carrying Spindler's contacts had crashed into the River Laune, many miles away, at Ballykissane pier, Killorglin (resulting in the death of three of the four occupants of the car).
 So there had never been any possibility of a successful organised transfer of arms.

 Artefacts

 Rifles

-A number of rifles were recovered from Libau before the vessel was scuttled.
+Several rifles were recovered from Libau before the vessel was scuttled.
 Several examples exist in various museums in Britain and Ireland.
 Among these are the Cork Public Museum in Fitzgerald's Park in Cork, a museum in Lurgan County Armagh, the National Museum of Ireland in Dublin, and the Imperial War Museum in London.
 A number of rifles recovered from the Libau, ammunition, port holes and other original artifacts form part a permanent exhibition on Spike Island in Cork Harbour, near where the Libau was scuttled and the crew of the Libau were held for a short time.
 Two Irishmen engaged in the gunrunning activity, Austin Stack and Con Collins, were also held on the island after capture.
 The exhibition also includes a working version of the Mosin–Nagant rifle, large maps of the route taken, an image of Roger Casement on board the submarine that carried him to Ireland, and video taken of the wreck of the Libau as it sits on the sea bed, filmed in the 2000s.
 The majority of the rifles are the model known as the Mosin–Nagant M1891, or "three-line rifle", captured in the German rout of Russian forces in the Battle of Tannenberg.

 The different calibre of these rifles meant they were not attractive for issuing to German troops, for logistical reasons, and through the misunderstanding of this point they have since been widely described as 'outmoded and out of date.'
 In actuality, the Allies manufactured a great quantity of the rifles during the First World War.
 A slightly modified (M91/30) version continued to be used by European national armies through World War II and beyond.

 The Mosin–Nagant was a magazine rifle, enabling the user to pre-load five rounds from a clip plus, if needed, one more in the breech, and then fire accurately in reasonably rapid succession, using relatively modern .30 calibre (7.62×54mmR) spitzer-nosed bullets.
 Per Russian preference, the rifles aboard Libau were equipped with the Russian model of socket bayonets, s.c.
 "Rat-tails".